opendatasoft/slate/source/includes/_dataset_attachments.md

 ## Create an attachment

-This endpoint is used to upload a new attachment
+This endpoint is for uploading a new attachment to a dataset.

 > Definition